ravila4/Ricardo_Avila_CV/README.md

 =================

 > [!NOTE]
-> This is my personal CV, based on the YAAC: Yet Another Awesome CV template.
+> This is my personal CV, based on the YAAC: Yet Another Awesome CV template by Christophe Roger.
-> It contains several modifications, such as updating to use Fontawesome 5 icons, and adding a new section for publications.

 You can get and edit the original **YAAC: Another Awesome CV** template on [Overleaf](https://www.overleaf.com/latex/templates/awesome-source-cv/wrdjtkkytqcw).